 The Auditors attend the Annual General Meeting of the Company.

 The Notice convening the AGM includes a resolution for their re-appointment.
 The termsand conditions of their appointment including remuneration are specified in theexplanatory statement which is a part of the notice convening the AGM.

 Also see pages 108 and 109 forming part of Annexure 'B' of this Board Report.

 REPORTING OF FRAUD:

 The Auditors of the Company have not reported any instances of fraud committed againstthe Company by its officers or employees as specified under Section 143(12) of theCompanies Act 2013.

-Pursuant to the provisions of Section 148 of the Companies Act 2013 and as per theCompanies (Cost Records and Audit) Rules 2014 and amendments thereof the Board on therecommendation of the Audit Committee at its meeting held on 5th June 2020 has approvedthe appointment of R. Nanabhoy & Co.
-Cost Accountants as the Cost Auditors forthe Company for the financial year ending March 31 2018 at a remuneration of RS 13lakhs.
+Pursuant to the provisions of Section 148 of the Companies Act 2013 and as per theCompanies (Cost Records and Audit) Rules 2014 and amendments thereof the Board on therecommendation of the Audit Committee at its meeting held on 5th June 2020 has approvedthe appointment of M/s R. Nanabhoy & Co.
+Cost Accountants as the Cost Auditors forthe Company for the financial year ending 31st March 2021 at a remuneration of RS 13lakhs.

 Your Directors take this opportunity to thank the customers supply chain partnersemployees Financial Institutions Banks Central and State Government authoritiesRegulatory authorities Stock Exchanges and all the various stakeholders for theircontinued co-operation and support to the Company.
 Your Directors also wish to recordtheir appreciation for the continued co-operation and support received from the JointVenture partners / Associates.

 For and on behalf of the Board

 | ||A. M. Naik |